Germany Travel Guide

 Munich

-In contrast to edgy Berlin, the Bavarian capital of Munich feels far more sober at first glance.
-That is, of course, until you recall the city’s beer-swilling reputation and its notoriety for hosting the world-famous Oktoberfest.
+In contrast to edgy Berlin, the Bavarian capital of Munich feels more subdued at first glance.
+That is, of course, until you recall the city’s beer-swilling reputation and its world-famous Oktoberfest.

 Munich’s penchant for beer is inescapable.
-Nearly anywhere you turn, you’ll stumble upon a bräuhaus or beer garden serving litres upon litres of perfect German brews.
+One of the things I love most about this city is that nearly anywhere you turn, you’ll stumble upon a bräuhaus or beer garden serving litres upon litres of perfect German brews.

 Tower of St. Peter's Church in Munich, Germany